 - How does the design make users feel?
 Do they feel happy?

-It’s also a good idea to apply empathy at every stage of design thinking as it’s all about identifying customer needs.
-When you approach design and development in this manner, you’ll have a better chance of building a successful digital product.
+Applying empathy at every design thinking stage is crucial as it’s all about identifying customer needs.
+When you approach design and development in this manner, you increase your chances of creating a successful digital product.

 As you can see from the above, it’s never going to be a one-size-fits-all type of formula.
 It’ll have to be adapted to each business use case depending on the company, project, and the end-user.

 To learn more about applying a user-centred approach to your next project, reach out for a commitment-free consultation.